The Urban Studies major requires students to complete five types of courses totaling at least 70 units:

 - Urban Sustainability

-Service Learning connects theory and practice, providing valuable service to a community organization as well as learning that goes beyond what can be taught in a classroom.
-All majors are required to complete an approved service-learning course or internship, via one of the following options:
+Community-engaged learning connects theory and practice, providing valuable service to a community organization as well as learning that goes beyond what can be taught in a classroom.
+All majors are required to complete an approved community-engaged learning course or internship, via one of the following four pathways:

 - URBANST 201A, Capstone Internship in Urban Studies.
-Students choosing URBANST 201A must take it by the spring quarter of their junior year.
+Students choosing URBANST 201A should aim to complete this by the spring quarter of their junior year; OR

 The capstone project is the culmination of a student's work in Urban Studies.
 Through a sequence of two seminars, the first in winter of junior year and the second in fall of senior year, students design a senior project, and write the results of their project.
 The capstone seminars can be used to satisfy the Writing in the Major requirement and to complete some work on an honors thesis.